lmac-1/cs50w-finalproject/README.md

 This page can be accessed by clicking on a video from the [Index](#index-) page.
 It includes an embedded YouTube video and basic information about the video, and the user is able to carry out the following actions:

 - Student users can add or remove the video from their 'Saved Videos', by clicking the heart icon.
-This makes a `POST` request to the `/update_favourites` API route and `fetch` is used to update the heart icon using JavaScript.
+This makes a `POST` request to the `/update_favourites/{videoId}` API route and `fetch` is used to update the heart icon using JavaScript.
 - All users can add and delete their own comments:
   - Comments are added with a full page reload after submitting the form (using the `/add_comment` route)
-  - Comments are deleted using  `fetch` which makes a `POST` request to the `delete_comment` API route and then updates the page using JavaScript based on the response.
+  - Comments are deleted using  `fetch` which makes a `POST` request to the `delete_comment/{videoId}` API route and then updates the page using JavaScript based on the response.

 The embedded video, and entire page are completely responsive.